BIT-DA/SePiCo/README.md

 ## SePiCo Evaluation

+### Evaluation on Cityscapes

-To evaluate the pretrained models, please run as follows:
+To evaluate the pretrained models on Cityscapes, please run as follows:

 ```bash
 python -m tools.test /path/to/config /path/to/checkpoint --eval mIoU